Librarika/manual/docs/cataloging.md

 	![Media form](img/media-form.png)

 * Navigate to the copies section at the bottom of the page.
-* Click on the `Delete` button on right to that copy and confirm your delete action.
+* Click on the `Delete` icon on right to that copy and confirm your delete action.

 	![Media copies section](img/media-add-multiple-copies-button.png)